 Protect Applied General Qualifications

 The government has set out a clear vision of post-16 education where A levels and T levels are the qualifications of choice for 16 to 18 year olds at Level 3.
 However, we believe that the newly-reformed AGQs (BTECs being the best known brand) also have a vital role to play in the future qualifications landscape.
 The government is currently consulting on the future of these qualifications; our response provides more information on our position.
-Their extreme proposals would de-fund most AGQs by 2024, on the basis that there should be no overlap between A levels, T levels, and AGQs.

 We have seven key messages: